Can My HQ100 or MX100II Play MIDI Files?

 Substitute for Yamaha TX000671 (VCN03010)

 Yamaha GH actions require the insertion of a “rod” (as it’s referred to in the service manuals).
-Yamaha sells a specific tools—specifically part TX000671 (VCN03010) during disassembly.
+Yamaha sells a specific tool—specifically part TX000671 (VCN03010) during disassembly.
 The rod blocks the hammers, relieving the pressure on the contacts and contact circuit boards.
 You can then easily remove the contact boards, or perform other service.
 The … Read more

 Convert Smart PianoSoft Disks for E3 and ENSPIRE